Restaurants*

 Upper West Side

-Red Farm: Modern Chinese with bomb flavors.
+Red Farm: Modern Chinese with enticing flavors.
 I get the green beans with brussels and a shrimp curry.

-Playa Betty: Normalish Mexican food, but it's a solid happy hour and a good hang spot among the sea of mediocre UWS establishments.
+Playa Betty: Normalish Mexican food, but it's a solid happy hour and an acceptable mediocre hang spot among the vast UWS sea of mediocre.

 Lower Manhattan